yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-CheckBox.md

 ### When to use
 A CheckBox is used to select or deselect action items.
 It can be used for a single item or for a list of multiple items that a user can choose from.
 The control has two selection states: unselected and selected.

+Use multiple CheckBoxes for multi-select scenarios in which a user chooses one or more items from a group of choices that are not mutually exclusive.
+A DropDown may also be considered for multi-select.

 Use a single CheckBox for a subordinate setting, such as with a "Remember me?" login scenario or with a terms of service agreement.

-For a binary choice, the main difference between a CheckBox and a toggle switch is that the CheckBox is for status and the toggle switch is for action.
-You can delay committing a CheckBox interaction (as part of a form submit, for example), while you should immediately commit a toggle switch interaction.
-Also, only CheckBoxes allow for multi-selection.

-Use multiple CheckBoxes for multi-select scenarios in which a user chooses one or more items from a group of choices that are not mutually exclusive.
+To select **single option** among existing values.
+Choose the control best suited to your needs
+* CheckBox - a choice between 2 mutually exclusive options.
+For example, use a CheckBox for "I agree" instead of a different control where the user chooses between "I agree" and "I don't agree".
+* DropDown - a single choice between a large number of options.
+The DropDown control is also used on a smaller set of options where the default option is recommended for most users.
+The DropDown control can also be used to make multiple selections from a set of options.
+* RadioButtons - a single choice between 2-7 equally weighted options where the option names are long.
+* OptionsGroup - a single choice between 2-7 equally weighted options where the options names are short.
+For example, if the choices are On/Off, Yes/No, or None/Basic/Advanced an option group will work well.
+For  On/Off, Yes/No you can also consider a CheckBox.